 Email is effective, efficient, and inexpensive.
 Despite the landmines, email should be the foundation of your online brand.

-Why bother with email marketing when it causes so much distress?
+Why bother learning email marketing best practices?
 That’s easy.

 Email marketing enables long-term customer relationships.